-You can configure 1100 and 1200 series access points as workgroup bridges.
-In workgroup bridge mode, the unit associates to another access point as a client and provides a network connection for the devices connected to its Ethernet port.
-For example, if you need to provide wireless connectivity for a group of network printers, you can connect the printers to a hub or to a switch, connect the hub or switch to the access point Ethernet port, and configure the access point as a workgroup bridge.
+You can configure the access point/bridge as a workgroup bridges.
+In workgroup bridge mode, the access point/bridge associates to another access point as a client and provides a network connection for the devices connected to its Ethernet port.
+For example, if you need to provide wireless connectivity for a group of network printers, you can connect the printers to a hub or to a switch, connect the hub or switch to the access point/bridge Ethernet port, and configure the access point/bridge as a workgroup bridge.
 The workgroup bridge associates to an access point on your network.